-The Tateyama Kurobe Alpine Route (館山黒部アルペンルート, Tateyama Kurobe Alpen Route) is a unique and spectacular route through the Northern Japan Alps which is traversed by various means of transportation including cablecars, trolley buses and a ropeway.
+The Tateyama Kurobe Alpine Route (立山黒部アルペンルート, Tateyama Kurobe Alpen Route) is a unique and spectacular route through the Northern Japan Alps which is traversed by various means of transportation including cablecars, trolley buses and a ropeway.
 Completed in 1971, the route connects Toyama City in Toyama Prefecture with Omachi Town in Nagano Prefecture.
 The section between Tateyama Station and Ogizawa is closed to private vehicles.
-It is completely inaccessible from December to mid April.

-In 2015, the snow corridor is open to pedestrians from April 16 to June 22.
-On the opening day, the snow walls reached a height of up to 19 meters.
+In 2022, the snow corridor is scheduled to open to pedestrians from April 15 to June 25.
+On the opening day, the snow walls reached a height of up to 18 meters.

 Summer and autumn attract visitors with beautiful landscapes, alpine flowers (especially around June through August) and autumn leaves.
 The fall colors typically reach their best around Murodo and Daikanbo from late September to early October, and they gradually descend the mountain slopes, arriving at the lower elevations from late October to early November.

 The highest point along the route, Murodo offers a variety of hiking trails that cater both to serious hikers and to those looking for a leisurely walk.
 Other highlights along the route are the single-span Tateyama Ropeway that provides great panoramic bird's eye views of the surrounding mountain scenery, and the 186 meter tall Kurobe Dam which is especially spectacular when it discharges water between late June and mid October.